 And that, my friends, is how many people—both inside the church and outside—summarize the difference between the two parts of the Bible.

 That is a tragic conclusion.
-Even Christians who know the whole of the Bible refers to one and the same God perceive a different characterization of God in the Old and New Testaments.
+Even Christians who know the whole of the Bible refers to only one perceive a different characterization of God in the Old and New Testaments.

 Aww, but Jesus talks about love.
 Love your neighbor … do good to those who hate you … forgive as God has forgiven.
 And let’s not forget the most quoted verse in the Bible: “For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life” (John 3:16).
 Now that’s love!

 When people make distinctions like this about the Bible, it’s not an indictment against the Bible. it’s an indictment of their unfamiliarity with Scripture.
 A Barna survey says 20% of Americans have read the Bible completely through, and 61% of Christians have.
 Frankly, I doubt that.
 I’m sure many people have read portions of the Bible, but in honest conversations people have admitted to me they’ve never read the Bible through.
 (Surveys like this are skewed by the “desirability bias” in which people give the answer that is desirable.
 And I’m sure by skimming through sections of the Bible, people feel like they have the gist of the Bible; therefore, they’ve “read” it.)

 And lest I be accused of not practicing what I preach, I have read the Bible through.
 In fact, in addition to my regular study of God’s Word, I am currently in my 57th read through the Bible.

 So why would I question people’s honesty about Bible reading?
 I question whether they have read it closely because every time I read Scripture, I see a God of love in the Old Testament and a God of wrath in the New Testament.
 In other words, God’s wrath is evident in both the Old and New Testaments—and so is His love.